 Inside organisations, your internal customer is your staff.
 The organization exists because of its people and can do well only if the people are happy.

 In my 20 years of consulting organisations, rarely has management at any organization asked me to find out “what their people really want”.
 In a few organisations we have seen the use of traditional methods like structured interviews to find out what the staff needs to be happy.
-Now, when you ask questions like “Would you like shorter working hours?” or “How can you increase sales?”, you can only have improvement upon an existing scenario.
+Now, when you ask questions like “Would you like shorter working hours?” or “How can you increase sales?”, you can only have improvement upon an existing scenario, everyone wants to be successful but not everyone achieves it, although there is a subconscious mind power techniques training, that has helped some people with this.
 True pathbreaking innovation within an organization which makes you go “Oh Wow Maaan” is possible only if you can fulfil people’s unmet needs by giving them what they have not even imagined.
 Now, people cannot clearly articulate their unmet needs, as they have not seen the future.

 For example, 30 years back, before video-conferencing became popular in organisations, in a HR interview, you would not have framed a question about cross border meetings through video-conference, as such a product did not exist.